MSALab-PKU/MSALab-PKU.github.io/content/authors/jhmeng/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am Jianzong Wu (吴健宗) and I am a PhD Student at School of Intelligence Science and Technology, Peking University (PKU), advised by Prof. Yunhai Tong.
+bio: I am currently pursuing my undergraduate degree at the School of Electronics Engineering and Computer Science, Peking University.

 # List each interest with a dash
 interests:
-- Deep Learning
 - Computer Vision
-- Multi Modal Learning
+- Graph Neural Network

 education:
   courses:
-  - course: PhD Student in Peking University (PKU)
+  - course: Undergraduate student in Intelligent Science and Technology, School of Electronics Engineering and Computer Science
     institution: Peking University
-    year: 2021-now
-  - course: Bachelor in University of Science and Technology of China (USTC)
-    institution: University of Science and Technology of China (USTC)
-    year: 2017-2021
+    year: 2020-now

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/page-builder/#icons